jitendrakyadav/pgmsolutions/readme.txt

 3. OAuth is not any authentication protocol.
 4. OAuth is not any language or software, by installing which you can start your work.
-5. OAuth is only a concept or (authorization) standards like PSR (PSR-0, PSR-2, PSR-4) i.e. PHP Standards Recommendations or a set of rules that allow you to share your data that you hold within an application with another application without revealing your user name and password that you hold within the first application with the second one.
+5. OAuth is only a concept or (authorization) standards like PSR (PSR-0, PSR-2, PSR-4) i.e. PHP Standards Recommendations or a set of rules that allow you to share your data (that you hold within an application) with another application without revealing your user name and password with the second application (i.e. any 3rd party application) that you hold within the first application.

 It is commonly used as a way for internet users to grant websites or applications access to their information on other websites but without giving them the passwords.
 This mechanism is used by companies such as Amazon, Google, Facebook, Microsoft